MaxParks/AsanaClone/README.md

 # ZenFlow

-Welcome to our Asana Clone repository!
+Welcome to our ZenFlow repository!
 This project is a clone of the popular project management tool Asana.
 It aims to replicate the core features and functionality of Asana, providing users with a familiar interface for managing tasks, projects, and collaboration.

 # Table of Contents

-* Features
+- Features
-* Getting Started
+- Getting Started
-* Dependencies
+- Dependencies
-* Installation
+- Installation
-* Usage
+- Usage
-* Contributing
+- Contributing

 # Features

-* User authentication: Sign up, login, and logout functionalities to manage user accounts securely.
+- User authentication: Sign up, login, and logout functionalities to manage user accounts securely.

-* Project management: Create, read, update, and delete projects.
+- Project management: Create, read, update, and delete projects.
 Assign tasks and deadlines to projects.

-* Task management: Create, read, update, and delete tasks.
+- Task management: Create, read, update, and delete tasks.
 Assign tasks to users and set due dates.

-* Team management: Create, update, and delete teams.
+- Team management: Create, update, and delete teams.
 Invite and remove team members.

-* Task comments: Create, update, delete comments.
+- Task comments: Create, update, delete comments.
 Add comments to tasks for better collaboration and communication.

-* User-friendly interface: The clone aims to provide an intuitive and user-friendly interface, similar to Asana, making it easy for users to navigate and manage their projects.
+- User-friendly interface: The clone aims to provide an intuitive and user-friendly interface, similar to Asana, making it easy for users to navigate and manage their projects.

 # Getting Started